Find Affordable College Courses

 Biddeford, ME

-With a ranking of #6, University of New England did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
-Located in the suburb of Biddeford, UNE is a private not-for-profit school with a medium-sized student population.
+University of New England ranked #6 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in Maine list.
+Located in the suburb of Biddeford, UNE is a private not-for-profit college with a medium-sized student population.

 About 56% of the students majoring in natural resources and conservation at the school are women while 44% are male.